Random forests for binary geospatial data: Technical Proofs

 A Mat\'ern Gaussian Process on a 1-dimensional regular lattice with half-integer smoothness can be characterized via stochastic partial differential equations (SPDE) which coincides with the SPDE for a continuous-space Autoregressive (AR) process \citep{hartikainen2010kalman,rasmussen2003gaussian}.
 When such a continuous-space process is sampled on a discrete set of points (regular lattice), the sampled process becomes an Autoregressive moving average (ARMA) process \cite{ihara1993information}.
 As ARMA processes are $\beta$-mixing \citep{mokkadem1988mixing}, assumption \ref{item:assumption_w} is satisfied.

-Next we check assumption \ref{item:assumption_differentiability} for a probit or a logit link $h(\cdot)$.
-Continuity of $g_{h,\mathbb F_w}(\cdot)$ is immediate due to bounded nature of $h(\cdot)$ by application of dominated convergence theorem (DCT).
-To assess differentiabilty, we note that
+Next, we check {Assumption \ref{item:assumption_differentiability_new}} for a probit or a logit link $h(\cdot)$.
+Continuity of $g_{h,\mathbb F_w}(\cdot)$ is immediate due to the bounded nature of $h(\cdot)$ by application of dominated convergence theorem (DCT).
+To assess differentiability, we note that